RicardoMorim/Auth-Provider/README.md

 minimal configuration required.

 > 🚀 **Zero-configuration setup** - Just add the dependency and you're ready to go!
-> 🔐 **Production-ready security** - Built-in password policies, JWT tokens, and role-based access
+> 🔐 **Production-ready security** - Built-in password policies, JWT tokens, CSRF protection, and role-based access
 > 📚 **Complete documentation** - Comprehensive guides for setup, configuration, and deployment

 ## ✨ What You Get